-The Castlemaine Art Gallery and Historical Museum is renowned for its collection of Australian art and for its unique assembly of historical artefacts relating to the Mount Alexander Goldfields district in Victoria.
-The Gallery enjoys strong support from artists and art patrons.
-Association with famous personalities such as Dame Nellie Melba enriches its collection.
+Founded in 1913, the Castlemaine Art Gallery and Historical Museum is renowned for its collection of Australian art and for its unique assembly of historical artefacts relating to the Mount Alexander Goldfields district in Victoria.
+Its art deco building, designed in 1931 by Peter Meldrum, is noted for its elegant design.

 Content: Castlemaine Art Gallery and Historical Museum